MeeranB/learn-express-middleware/README.md

 </details>

 The `500` status code is for general server errors, but sometimes we might want to be more specific.
-Since JavaScript errors are objects we can attach extra properties to them, like a status code.
+Since JavaScript errors are objects we can attach extra properties to them, e.g. a status code.

-Amend the `GET /error` handler to add a `status` property to `fakeError` with a value of `403`.
+Amend the `GET /error` handler to add a `status` property to the `fakeError` object with a value of `403`.
 Then amend your error handler to use this property as the response status code (defaulting to `500` if there isn't one).

 <details>
 <summary>Solution</summary>